cityofaustin/accd-ops.austinconventioncenter.com/collections/_catering/sample_sizes.md

 Exhibitors requesting to distribute beer, wine or other alcoholic beverages must contact the in-house food and beverage management company (ACC Catering).

+Please reference the [Exhibitor Guidelines and Regulations for Food and Beverage document](https://assets.austinconventioncenter.com/2024/ACCD-Exhibitor-Sampling-Instructions-and-Guidelines.pdf) for more information.